asarkar/build-time-tracker/README.md

 ```
 buildTimeTracker {
     barPosition = TRAILING or LEADING, default is TRAILING
     sort = false or true, default is false
     output = CONSOLE, other options may be added in the future
     maxWidth = 80, so that your build logs don't look like Craigslist
     minTaskDuration = 1, don't worry about tasks that take less than a second to execute
+    showBars = false or true, default is true
 }
 ```